AdobeDocs/analytics-platform.en/help/stitching/explained.md

 ## Summary

-* Stitching immediately stitches known devices, but does not immediately stitch new or unrecognized devices.
+* Stitching immediately stitches events from known devices, but does not immediately stitch events from new or unrecognized devices.
 * Data is replayed at regular intervals, and changes historical data in the connection based on devices it has learned to identify.
 * Live stitching and replay stitching are performed on one dataset.
 The result is a new elevated dataset that is better suited to be used when combined with other datasets (for example, call-center data) to perform cross-channel analysis.
 * Privacy requests remove identities that were spread to unauthenticated rows.